Silvestre08/AspNet/WebApi/WebApiFundamentals/CityInfo/README.md

 Further command combinations are possible: we can specify claims for the token as well, so that we can test authorization polocies: dotnet user-jwts create --issuer https://localhost:7169 --audience cityinfoapi --claim "city=Antwerp"

+Note: the issue might change based on the machine this runs.
+Check the launchSettings.json file for the profile and see which url that will be launched.
 Here we added the claim city=Antwerp that matches our authorization policy.
 We can access the list of tokens of the project.
 Check the CLI of donet user-jwts..